With the right experience and connections, you can jumpstart your career in the music industry.

 Chief Executive Officer

-A successful film writer, producer and former radio broadcaster, Petulla came up with his take on the mentor/apprentice method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting.
-He believed that the people who worked there were great but that overall it was not effective and, in fact, worse.
-They trained students and then dumped them into the job market with a piece of paper that was worth nothing because the students had no real world experience.
+A successful film writer, producer and former radio broadcaster, Petulla came up with his take on the mentor/apprentice (extern) method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting.
+He believed that the people who worked there were great but that overall it was not effective.
+They trained students within the classroom environment, then dumped them into the job market with a piece of paper that was worth little-to-nothing because the students had no real world experience.

 Petulla visualized an opportunity and asked himself how he could help capable students get paying jobs in the entertainment business.
 The next day while visiting an audio engineer friend in his San Jose, California studio, Petulla asked him if he had ever hired a student from one of these schools.
 Laughing, his friend said, “No, because they don’t know the job.
 My own assistant had no experience, but I trained him so he knows his stuff.”

-Two weeks later Petulla started the Entertainment Career Connection which now includes the Recording Connection Audio Institute.
-The company has trained thousands upon thousands of students who are now working in their dream careers in the business.
+Two weeks later Petulla started the Entertainment Career Connection which now includes the Recording Connection, now operating as Recording Radio Film Connection & CASA Schools (RRFC).
+The company has trained many individuals who are now working in their dream careers in the business.
 In addition to being the chief executive officer of the company, Petulla is also a former radio DJ and is currently a working Hollywood filmmaker.
 His film “Reversal” won best at acting legend Robert DeNiro’s IndieVision Tribeca Film Festival as well as “Best Film” at the Malibu Film Festival.
 It also won a DOVE Family Award.
-Set around the sport of high school wrestling, the movie is a family film that highlights the effectiveness of a father and son or mentor/apprentice relationship when it comes to sports.
+Set around the sport of high school wrestling, the movie is a family film that highlights the effectiveness of a father and son or mentor/apprentice (extern) relationship when it comes to sports.
 The film was praised and given two thumbs up by gold medalists Carl Lewis, Shannon Miller, and Kendall Cross.

 Chief Operating Officer and Chief Academic Officer